rivm-syso/euromix-to-sbml/README.md

 ## SBML conversion and SBML model annotation

-The [SBML PBK workflow](https://github.com/jwkruisselbrink/sbml-pbk-workflow) follows several steps.
+Conversion to an annotated SBML file is done automatically using the [SBML PBK workflow](https://github.com/jwkruisselbrink/sbml-pbk-workflow).
+This workflow follows several steps.
 It first converts the Antimony model implementation to SBML.
 Then, it annotates this SBML file using the annotations specified in the [euromix.annotations.csv](model/euromix.annotations.csv) file.
-After this, it runs (unit) validation scripts on the generated SBML file.
-Finally, it publishes the generated SBML file (and log files) as build artifacts and pushes the generated/updated sbml file ([euromix.sbml](model/euromix.sbml)) to the repository.
+After this, it runs validation scripts on the generated SBML file to check for consistency and completeness (e.g, of the units).
+Finally, it publishes the generated SBML file (and log files) as build artifacts and adds/updates the generated/updated SBML file ([euromix.sbml](model/euromix.sbml)) in this repository.

 Notebook [get_model_info.ipynb](notebooks/get_model_info.ipynb) shows how information can be retrieved from the annotated SBML model file (e.g., units, differential equations, diagrams, semantic annotations).
 Notebook [run_sbml_model.ipynb](notebooks/run_sbml_model.ipynb) demonstrates how to run the SBML model.